-For this recipe you’ll need:?canned albacore tuna, poblano peppers, jalapeno peppers, onion, cilantro, fresh garlic, limes, kosher salt, olive oil
+For this recipe you’ll need:canned albacore tuna, poblano peppers, jalapeno peppers, onion, cilantro, fresh garlic, limes, kosher salt, and olive oil.

 I will be the first to admit that I don’t like fish and I am super picky about shellfish.
 But for some reason tuna doesn’t seem much like fish to me when it’s out of a can.
 I blame my 1960’s upbringing.